usnistgov/OSCAL/content/nist.gov/SP800-53/rev4/README.md

 # NIST SP 800-53 Examples

 This subdirectory contains provisional stable, best effort versions of OSCAL catalogs and profiles related to NIST SP800-53.
-While not authoritative, as examples these are useful as demonstrations.
+While not authoritative, as examples these are useful as demonstrations (as can be established by comparing them with their originals).
 The files have been produced by a combination of automated and semi-automated (editorial) processes.

 Note that in many ordinary working scenarios, users of OSCAL will not be writing or creating catalogs or low-level baselines (profiles) such as these, but only referencing them.